openscad/openscad/README.md

         sudo port install opencsg qscintilla boost cgal pkgconfig eigen3 harfbuzz fontconfig

 ### Building for Linux or BSD

-Install git with your package manager.
-For example on Ubuntu, run sudo apt install git.
-The package may be called 'git-core' or 'scmgit' on some systems.

 Once you've cloned this git repository, download and install the dependency packages listed above using your system's package manager.
 A